timsavery/node-subby/README.md

 # node-subby

-A simple command line wrapper for Subversion.
+A simple wrapper module for the Subversion command line utility.

 ## Installation